ValksGodotTools/Multiplayer-2023-Old/README.md

 https://user-images.githubusercontent.com/6277739/227403319-3a080d97-c801-4fd8-9e68-374e7f8e50bb.mp4

-Connecting 50 clients takes around 50 seconds
+Connecting 50 clients takes around 50 seconds.
+Edit: This was solved.
+Reason is because default min task pool limit is set to 11.
+Setting it to 100 and boom instant 100 clients connected.

 ## Table of Contents
 1. [Code](#code)